micapam/zotero/README.md

 ## Usage

-First, go find out your [Zoetero user ID](https://www.zotero.org/settings/keys).
+First, go find out your [Zotero user ID](https://www.zotero.org/settings/keys).

 Then [create a private key](https://www.zotero.org/settings/keys/new) to access your data via the Zotero API.